isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Design Principles.md

 a common digital platform.
 TradeTrust also uses Decentralised Identifiers (DID), digital signatures and cryptographic proof methods to verify the source and authenticity of documents.</p>
-<p>You are free to choose any of the 4 blockchains - Ethereum, Polygon, XDC,
+<p>You are free to choose any of the 4 blockchains - Ethereum, Polygon, XDC
-Stability to transact TradeTrust-issued documents.</p>
+or Stability to transact TradeTrust-issued documents.</p>
 </li>
 </ol>
 <p></p>